DavisQBio/semester-biology/readings/R-01-intro-to-r.md

 > [Answers](../answers/R01C3)

-Now that we have learned how to write scripts, and the basics of R's data structures, we are ready to start working with some data, and learn about data frames.
+Now that we have learned how to write scripts, and the basics of R's data structures, we are ready to start learn about data frames and start working with some data.

 <p style="text-align: right; font-size: small;">
-Page built on: 2018-09-13 at 14:43:20
+Page built on: 2018-09-18 at 11:17:49
 </p>